tobyprivett/mslabs_code_test/README.md

 ## Usage

-The programme has a command line interface that expects the path to a JSON file as a parameter.
+The programme has a command line interface that expects JSON files containing products and delivery charges.
+Sample data has been provided within the data/ directory.

+To run the programme with the sample data:

-    $ ./bin/shop data/sample_products.json
+    $ ./bin/shop data/sample_products.json data/delivery_charges.json

 For console access: